 VMware Cloud on AWS regularly performs updates on your SDDCs.
 These updates ensure continuous delivery of new features and bug fixes, and maintain consistent software versions across the SSDC fleet.

-Updates to the SDDC software are mandatory and must be done in a timely manner.
 When an SDDC update is upcoming, VMware sends a notification email to you.
 Typically, this occurs 7 days before a regular update and 1-2 days before an emergency update.
 Delays to upgrades could result in your SDDC running an unsupported software version.
 See Supported SDDC Versions.

 Upgrade Process for SDDCs Using NSX-T

 The figure below shows the upgrade process for SDDCs with networking based on NSX-T.